joshsherwood1/monster_shop_extensions/README2.md

    Website is hosted on heroku at this address: https://secure-spire-23139.herokuapp.com/

-## Project New Material:

-    - Users
-    - sessions
-    - passwords
-    - form for
+## New/Notable Material in Project:

-    - Use grouping and aggregate functions with SQL and ActiveRecord to obtain specific information from database
+   * Use grouping and aggregate functions with SQL and ActiveRecord to obtain specific information from database
+   * Join tables using ActiveRecord to obtain information from multiple tables
+   * Use authentication and authorization to verify users and give certain users access to certain functionality
+   * Add namespace and resource syntax in routes file
+   * Create ActiveRecord association many to many relationship between models
+   * Use form helper form_for to create forms
+   * User password encryption to hash user passwords before storing in the database